Dear Parent / Guardians,

 Welcome back to the new school year, I hope you have all had a lovely summer!
 My name is Mrs. Brown and I am really looking forward to teaching your child throughout the duration of the year.
 I will be working alongside the fabulous Mrs. Beamson, Mr. Morris and Mr. Dawson who will all be helping to support your child in their daily activities.
 We plan to provide fun, hands-on learning experiences within a safe and stimulating environment, which will promote your child’s education.

-At the start of this term, the children will have an opportunity to discuss what they would they would like to learn about and together we will create a plan for our Autumn Term.
-The outside area will be an integral part of our teaching with children having easy access to the outside.
+At the start of this term, the children will have an opportunity to discuss what they would like to learn about and together we will create a plan.
+The outside area will be a fundamental part of our teaching with children having easy access to the area throughout the day.
 The pupils will develop skills and knowledge, through a range of stimulating and motivating experiences.
-We will work collaboratively to find out answers to our ‘big questions’ posed by the pupils.
+We will work collaboratively to find out answers to our ‘big questions’ posed by the pupils

-In Foundation Phase, the children learn through focused and enhanced activities with an emphasis on play and we hope to develop their independence skills through these activities.
+The children will be learning through focused and enhanced activities with an emphasis on play and we hope to develop their independence skills through these activities.
 Outdoor learning is an integral part of learning, we will use this space daily and in all weathers, so it is essential your child has a waterproof coat.
 It would be beneficial if you sent in a pair of wellies which can be kept at school to ensure learning can take place outdoors at all times and that the children are suitably dressed for these opportunities.

 Thank you for your continued support and if you have any questions please don’t hesitate to get in touch.